ADF Aircraft Serial Numbers

 Updated to AUP configuration.

-Took part in the Red Flag Exercise in the USA during 2002, where the RAAF F-111s had a servicability rate of 100%.
+Took part in the Red Flag Exercise in the USA during 2002, where the RAAF F-111s had a serviceability rate of 100%.

 Took part in flying display at F-111 retirement ceremony on 3/12/2010.